keychain-io/solution-accelerator-chat/keychain-sample-chat-android/README.md

 ![Architecture](./images/ConversationScreenAllChat.png)

-Whether or not your are chatting with one contact or all, only the contacts that you have paired with and intend to chat with, will be able to decrypt and display the messages.
+Whether or not you are chatting with one contact or all, only the contacts that you have paired with and intend to chat with, will be able to decrypt and display the messages.

 ## Technical Details

-The Keychain Chat sample application for Android is written in Java using the Model View ViewModel design pattern.
+The Keychain Chat sample application for Android is written in Java using the Model-View-ViewModel design pattern.

 ### Initializing Keychain